Vyshnavk03/book_store-servlet-/README.md

-# book_store-servlet-
+# book_store-JDBC
-This is servlet based project
+This is JDBC based project